dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/overview/index.md

 </Window>
 ```

-For more information, see [Resources](/dotnet/desktop-wpf/fundamentals/xaml-resources-define).
+For more information, see [How to define and reference a WPF resource](../systems/xaml-resources-how-to-define-and-reference.md).

 ### Custom controls